jelmersnoeck/experiment/README.md

 }
 ```

+In the above example, we create a new expensive setup somehow (this is not
+implemented in the example).
+We then pass this function to our new experiment.

+If the experiment runner decides to run the experiment - based on percentage and
+other options - the setup will be executed.
+If not, the setup won't be touched.

+It is common practice to put shared values from the setup in the context which
+can then be used later in the test and control cases.

 ### Publisher

 Once the experiment has run, it is useful to see the results.
 To do so, there